RedCMD/TmLanguage-Syntax-Highlighter/documentation/rules.md

 `"match": "..."`
 [Regex](index.md#regex) used to tokenize and capture parts of a file.
 [name](#name) is used to apply a scope-name to the whole text being matched.
-[captures](#captures) is used to apply scope-names to specfic capture groups and/or retokenize the capture groups.
+[captures](#captures) is used to apply scope-names to specific capture groups and/or retokenize the capture groups.
 All other rules are effectively ignored.
 Including [repository](#repository).
 [rule.ts](https://github.com/microsoft/vscode-textmate/blob/8b07a3c2be6fe4674f9ce6bba6d5c962a7f50df5/src/rule.ts#L394-L402)